githubsandy/observability-suite/README.md

 A comprehensive collection of production-ready observability and monitoring solutions for Kubernetes environments, enterprise platforms, and learning purposes.

-## Project Overview

-This mono-repo contains multiple observability stack implementations, each with complete deployment automation, intelligent connection management, and comprehensive documentation.
-From open-source solutions to enterprise platforms, everything you need for modern observability.

 ## Quick Start Guide

 ### Choose Your Observability Journey